 D. Event Totals

-Events within the Event Volume display can be organized in many different ways in order to assist in the optimization of data visualization.
+Events within the Events Volume display can be organized in many different ways in order to assist in the optimization of data visualization.

 - From the Split By drop-down menu, Select one of the following: